maryam089/SDViT/README.md

 ```sh
 ./Grid_Search_sweep.sh
 ```
-Note: For above all commands change --dataset PACS for training on other datasets such as OfficeHome, VLCS, TerraIncognita and DomainNet.
-Also Algorithms names change ERM_ViT_CVT, ERM_ViT_T2T, ERM_SDViT_CVT and ERM_SDViT_T2T as per your choice.
+Note: For above all commands change --dataset PACS for training on other datasets such as OfficeHome, VLCS, TerraIncognita and DomainNet

 ## Model selection criteria
 We computed results on the following model selection